toringer/home-assistant-sporet/README.md

 2. Click **+ Add Integration**
 3. Search for "Sporet"
 4. Enter your configuration:
-   - **Ski Trail Slope ID**: The specific slope you want to monitor
    - **Bearer Token**: Your API authentication token
 5. Click **Submit**

+The integration will validate your credentials.

+After the main entry is created, you can add slopes and segments.

+1. Go to **Settings** → **Devices & Services**
+2. Find the "Sporet" integration
+3. Click the "+" sign next to "Add entry" in the Sporet Integration
+4. Add a Slope - either a "Share" link from the Slope or Segment or just the ID number

-The integration will validate your credentials and create sensors for the specified slope.
+The integration will create sensors for the specified slope.

 ## Sensors